MattColu/mattcolu.github.io/projects/Hopper.markdown

 Due in part to the dataset being created as an approximation in Blender instead of using the actual physics engine, the Pose Estimation network didn't perform as well as I had hoped.
 This lead to low accuracy in keypoint estimation, which in turn caused an increased learning difficulty to the agent.

+{% include figure.html src="/media/hopper/reconstructed.png" alt="Reconstructed measurements" caption="A summary of original (🟧) and reconstructed (🟦) values over the length of an episode.
+Some measurements (namely absolute x and z velocity) could not be inferred due to the camera being anchored to the agent" %}

 ## The Results

 In conclusion, Domain Randomization worsens absolute performance (since the task *is* more difficult after all), but helps in reducing the effect of the [Domain Gap](#domaingap).

-{% include figure.html src="/img/hopper/results.png" alt="Final results" caption="Final Results: the lighter bars refer to results from tests on the same environment as the training (no weigth shift), whereas the darker bars refer to tests on the actual testing environmnet (with the weigth shift)" %}
+{% include figure.html src="/media/hopper/results.png" alt="Final results" caption="Final Results: the lighter bars refer to results from tests on the same environment as the training (no weight shift), whereas the darker bars refer to tests on the actual testing environment (with the weight shift)" %}

 In the runs where Domain Randomization is applied, the difference between the two bars is lower, thus signifying that the Domain Gap has been mitigated successfully.

+{% include gif-like.html w="45%" src="/media/hopper/proficient.mp4" caption="Look at him go!" %}
 ___

 Many thanks again to [Francesco](https://github.com/Francesco-Carlucci) and [Pietro](https://github.com/PietroNoto) for sticking together through this lengthy and strenuous endeavor.